afritz1/OpenTESArena/README.md

 ### Current status

-June 8th, 2016:
+June 9th, 2016:

-Builds on Windows 7 with Visual Studio and Linux Mint with GCC 4.8.4.
+Builds on Windows 7 with Visual Studio and Linux with GCC 4.8.4.
 I'll likely start using CMake sometime soon.

+FMOD has been removed, and I'm moving to OpenAL Soft soon.
+There is no audio for now.

 The images [here](https://github.com/afritz1/OpenTESArena/tree/master/samples) are a preview of the graphics engine using some random cities from a test project for demonstration purposes.
 It is in development and is not currently implemented here.

+Loading the original files from the Arena floppy disk version is now something in the project scope, instead of using extracted and converted ones for testing purposes.

 Rough draft skeletons of the intro cinematic, main menu, and character creation are in.
 The player can choose their gender, class, name, race, and character portrait.
 Class questions and attribute selection are not implemented yet.